resa89/pridentifier/README.md

 <img align="center" src="img/screenshots/02b_analysis_done.png">

 When the analysis is finished, the fingerprints of the classes (printers) are shown with its class names (labels).
-The fingerprints are the first highest frequencies of the frequency spectrum.
+The fingerprints are the highest frequencies of the frequency spectrum.
+You can confiugre how many features are selected when setting the Feature size before starting the analysis.

 ### Evaluate

-In the Evaluation tab of the Pridentifier, you can evaluate the analysis of the the given data.
-It will tell you how good every segment used for the analysis will be classified.
-For that, every segment will be inspected and classified as if its printer was not known.
+In the Evaluation tab of the Pridentifier, you can evaluate the analysis by testing on the given data.
+It will tell you how good every segment used for the analysis (trainset) will be classified.
+For that, every segment will be inspected and classified as if its class was not known.

 <img align="center" src="img/screenshots/03b_evaluation_done.png">